Kulveer Ranger: House of Lords

 Ranger was nominated for a life peerage in Boris Johnson's resignation honours list.
 On 11 July 2023, he was created Baron Ranger of Northwood, of Pimlico in the City of Westminster, and was introduced to the House of Lords on 20 July.
+Ranger gave his maiden speech on 14 November 2023.

 In May 2024, the House of Lords Conduct Committee found that Ranger had drunkenly bullied and harassed two members of parliamentary staff in the House of Commons Strangers' Bar in January 2024.
 The committee recommended that Ranger be suspended for three weeks and denied access to the bars of the House of Lords for twelve months.
 Ranger resigned the Conservative whip in the Lords and sat as a non-affiliated peer.
 The committee's recommendations were approved by the House of Lords on 18 July.
 Following his suspension, the Conservative whip was restored to Ranger on 9 August.

+Ranger was appointed to the House of Lords Science and Technology Select Committee in January 2025.
+He is Vice-chair for the All-Party Parliamentary Group on AI.
+He is also co-chair of the All-Party Parliamentary Group for Digital Money and Digital Markets.

 Family and early life

 Ranger is a Sikh, born in Hammersmith in West London, the son of Indian parents.
 His grandfather Gurnam Singh Sahni set up the first British-Asian newspaper, The Punjab Times, in the mid-1960s.

 Ranger gained an honours degree in architecture from University College London.
 He also has a business diploma from Kingston Business School.